H-Y-H-Y-H/CML_Assignment0/circuit_design/README.md

 The robot will be designed to use deep learning algorithms in real-time, and there are two approaches to implement this: board computation and cloud computation.
 You have to choose one of these approaches and design a circuit accordingly.

-Here are the details of the test:
+**Here are the details of the report you need to submit:**

 Microcontroller: The microcontroller to be used in the circuit can be Arduino, Raspberry Pi, Jetson, Teensy, or any other microcontroller of your choice.